Streptococcus pyogenes: Serotyping

 In 1928, Rebecca Lancefield published a method for serotyping S. pyogenes based on its cell-wall polysaccharide, a virulence factor displayed on its surface.
+Care should be taken when using lancefield antigen typing to identify S. pyogenes as Streptococcus dysgalactiae and the Streptococcus anginosus group can possess group A antigen as well.
 Later, in 1946, Lancefield described the serologic classification of S. pyogenes isolates based on components of their surface pili (known as the T-antigen) which are used by bacteria to attach to host cells.
 As of 2016, a total of 120 M proteins have been identified.
 These M proteins are encoded by 234 type emm genes with greater than 1,200 alleles.

 Lysogeny

 All strains of S. pyogenes are polylysogenized, in that they carry one or more bacteriophage in their genomes.
 Some of the phages may be defective, but in some cases active phage may compensate for defects in others.
 In general, the genome of S. pyogenes strains isolated during disease are >90% identical, they differ by the phage they carry.

 Virulence factors

 S. pyogenes has several virulence factors that enable it to attach to host tissues, evade the immune response, and spread by penetrating host tissue layers.
 A carbohydrate-based bacterial capsule composed of hyaluronic acid surrounds the bacterium, protecting it from phagocytosis by neutrophils.
 In addition, the capsule and several factors embedded in the cell wall, including M protein, lipoteichoic acid, and protein F (SfbI) facilitate attachment to various host cells.
 M protein also inhibits opsonization by the alternative complement pathway by binding to host complement regulators.
 The M protein found on some serotypes is also able to prevent opsonization by binding to fibrinogen.
 However, the M protein is also the weakest point in this pathogen's defense, as antibodies produced by the immune system against M protein target the bacteria for engulfment by phagocytes.
 M proteins are unique to each strain, and identification can be used clinically to confirm the strain causing an infection.